 In the arena of Linux, LaTeX is considered as a standard markup language.
-It helps the users for editing the documents to markup level.
-There are lots of best LaTeX Editor available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
-In this tutorial, I am going to share with you a list of top best LaTeX Editors for Linux and how to install those on Ubuntu.
+It helps the users for editing the documents to the markup level.
+There are lots of best LaTeX Editors available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
+In this tutorial, I will share with you a list of the top best LaTeX Editors for Linux and how to install those on Ubuntu.
 If you are a great fan of LaTeX editing or just started to learn it, this list will guide you to get the best LaTeX Editor for your Linux system.

 Best LaTeX Editor: Top 33 Reviewed

-Here this list will be divided into 3 part that means I will be covering standalone software, online LaTeX editor and lastly, LaTeX with extensions.
+Here, this list will be divided into 3 parts: I will cover standalone software, online LaTeX editor, and LaTeX with extensions.

 Note: For clarification, these applications are not listed in any specific order, and the features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or my personal experience using them.

-TeXmaker is one of the best LaTeX editor available out there.
+TeXmaker is one of the best LaTeX editors available out there.
 It’s to be the most user-friendly LaTeX IDE for the newbie.
-TeXmaker supports all the major platforms including Windows, Linux, and macOS.
+TeXmaker supports all the major platforms, including Windows, Linux, and macOS.
 It provides syntax highlighting, auto code completion, code folding, spells checking, etc.

-TeXStudio is a fork of Texmaker which comes with cross-platform features and lots of customization.
-It provides writing support including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and built-in output viewer.
+TeXStudio is a fork of Texmaker, which comes with cross-platform features and lots of customization.
+It provides writing support, including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and a built-in output viewer.